naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 * Each `previous/current` attribute can have several fields which need to be satisifed, so an optional `*_op` attribute can be used to specify the boolean operation in which to compare the different fields.
 For example, if `prev_op = or`, then as long as _any_ of the fields satsify their schema, the `current` attribute will be evaluated.
 The default `*_op` is `and`.
 * `initial_record`: If set to True, will grab the initial record (not necessarily the previous one)
 * `ignore_empty`: Takes a string or list of strings denoting fields that cannot be empty
+    * Not applicable for `initial_record`, error will be thrown if `initial_record` True and `ignore_empty` fields are provided
     * When grabbing the previous record, the validator will grab the first previous record where _all_ specified fields are non-empty.
-    * When grabbing the initial record, will just return None if _all_ specified fields are empty.
       * If no record is found that satisfies all fields being non-empty, the validator will _ignore_ the check (e.g. pass through validation without errors)
 * `swap_order`: If set to True, it will swap the order of operations, evluating the `current` subschema first, then the `previous` subschema

 > **NOTE**: To validate `temporalrules`, the validator should have a `Datastore` instance which will be used to retrieve the previous visit record(s) for the participant.